Stress can have drastic consequences for both the physical and mental wellbeing of agency nurses.

 How to deal with stress?

-Working as an agency nurse is a highly rewarding career, but we all know that agency nurses are faced with difficult decisions and demanding environments every single day.
+An agency nurse job can offer a highly rewarding career, but we all know that agency nurses are faced with difficult decisions and demanding environments every single day.
 All nursing specialisms, from A&E Nurses to ICU Nurses, will experience some kind of stress in their working life.

-Understanding how you respond to stressful situations is the first step.
+Understanding how you respond to stressful situations in your agency nurse job is the first step.
 You may experience a mixture of physical, mental and emotional responses.
 Physical responses can include aches and pains, nail biting, teeth grinding, jaw clenching and rapid heart rate.
 Mental and emotional responses can manifest as low self-esteem, poor concentration and irritability, amongst many other reactions.

 Identifying that you’re feeling stressed does not mean that you’re weak or that you aren’t coping.
 We’ve listed some of areas that you can focus on;